Adobe Rock

-Adobe Rock is described by the USGS as a pediment (geology) at Lake Point, Utah.
+Adobe Rock is described by the USGS as a pediment at Lake Point, Utah.
 The large rock outcropping sits adjacent to SR-36 just north of SR-138 at Mills Junction.
 Because of its distance from the steep incline of the Oquirrh Mountains and its prominent location on the edge of a hill, Adobe Rock has served as a natural landmark in Tooele Valley ever since the first pioneers traversed the Hastings Cutoff trail.
 Though not officially a national monument like its nearby peer Black Rock (Great Salt Lake), it has equal significance as a navigating landmark and cultural significance as a monument with businesses using the Adobe Rock name, books using its images on their covers, and Lake Point, Utah depicting its likeness as their city logo.

 History

 On July 27, 1947, The Daughters of Utah Pioneers installed a Utah Historical Marker on the west side of Adobe Rock to designate it as a historical monument in Tooele County, Utah.
 The marker says it was placed by the Tooele County Company of the Daughters of Utah Pioneers, DUP marker No. 103.